-Analyse weekly attendance reports provided by Pupil Reception for 100% attendance and attendance under 97% and direct Form Tutors as appropriate, ensuring that good and improved attendance are regularly rewarded.
+Analyse weekly attendance reports provided by Pupil Reception for 100% attendance and attendance under 95% and direct Form Tutors as appropriate, ensuring that good and improved attendance are regularly praised and rewarded.

-Ensure that there is a monitoring and evaluation process in place of reasons for student absence through the monitoring of student absence notes via the Form Tutor.
+Ensure that there is a monitoring and evaluation process in place of reasons for student absence through the monitoring of student absence notes via the attendance105 account, notes on SIMS and the attendance document on Running Records.